MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/http-request-plugin.md

 * [Enable the plugins](../management/enable-plugin.md) by running the following commands:
   * `.enable plugin http_request`
   * `.enable plugin http_request_post`
-* Make sure that the specified *Uri* value is an allowed destination for `webapi` callout by the [Callout policy](../management/calloutpolicy.md).
+* Set the *Uri* as an allowed destination for `webapi` in the [Callout policy](../management/calloutpolicy.md).
 Otherwise, running the query results in an error.
-* If you're using authentication, use the HTTPS protocol.
-Attempts to use HTTP with authentication enabled results in an error.

 ## Syntax